ct-js/docs.ctjs.rocks/docs/modding-fields-declaration.md

         name: string,
         help?: string
     }>,
-    fields?: Array<IExtensionField>, // These are for type === 'table'
+    if?: string, // Tells to show this field only if another field in this module is set (or true-ish) fields?: Array<IExtensionField>, // These are for type === 'table'
     // These three are used with type === 'number', 'slider', or 'sliderAndNumber' min?: number,